GregorSondermeier/vv-imageslider/readme.txt

 == Changelog ==

+= 0.32 (2015-05-26) =
+* fixed bug that shows empty pages on nav change (was caused by jQuery mobile)
+* fixed last pic bug (was caused by weird width calculation)

 = 0.31 (2015-05-22) =
-* removed bug when trying to initialize the plugin when the element is not there
+* fixed bug when trying to initialize the plugin when the element is not there

 = 0.3 (2015-05-21) =
 * optimized calculation of left rule of the ul: it is now being done on demand instead of on every image load